turnerluke/ML-algos/knn/writeup.md

 # Create your own k-Nearest Neighbors Algorithm in Python

 ## Introduction
-There is a famous quote stating: "You are the average of the five people you spend the most time with."
+A famous quote states: "You are the average of the five people you spend the most time with."
 While I'm not qualified to motivate you to evaluate your friendships, I can teach you an algorithmic approach to classifying data based on their neighbors.
 The k-nearest neighbors (knn) algorithm is a supervised learning algorithm with an elegant execution and a surprisingly easy implementation.
 Because of this, knn presents a great learning opportunity for machine learning beginners to create a powerful classification or regression algorithm, with a few lines of Python code.